-Sprayers can be a real pain in the neck when they don’t work right, so I’d like to share a procedure that has worked well for us through the years.
-This was developed after throwing away a mountain of spent sprayer cans!
+Sprayers can be a real pain in the neck when they don’t work right, so I’d like to share a procedure that has worked well for us through the years when cleaning a pump sprayer.
+This technique was developed after throwing away a mountain of spent sprayer cans!

 We always use separate sprayers for solvents and water-base materials.
 I guess you can use the same one for both, but it seems to work better to keep them separate.
 Also, that way you’ll usually have an extra unit if you’re out in the middle of nowhere and your sprayer quits working.